Medical Practice Builds Profitability Post COVID-19

 - When and how to discipline vs punish poor behavior

-- Bad reviews on social media
+- Bad reviews on social media from team not being meticulous.

 - Employees reluctance to accept responsibility.